-Vedic Astrology Chart
+Vedic Astrology Center

 You can calculate your Vedic astrology chart here using our chart calculator.
 Just enter your birth information and it will produce a chart for you.
 Vedic astrology is also called Hindu astrology or Indian astrology.
-It has a direct correlations with Yoga, Ayurveda (The medical system of India), and it shares the same cultural references to those practices.
+It has a direct correlation with Yoga, Ayurveda (The medical system of India), and it shares the same cultural references to those practices.

 Main Difference Between Vedic and Western Astrology